Summary Statement

 The Council does not operate performance related pay schemes for any employees and has no plans to introduce policy to support performance related pay schemes.

-The Council is committed to paying employees based on the recognised job evaluation schemes detailed above, the application of the evaluation schemes determines salary differentials.
-It is the application of these schemes that creates salary differentials.
+The Council is committed to paying employees based on the recognised job evaluation schemes detailed above.
+It is the application of these schemes that creates the salary differentials.
 Pay rates for each grade are published on the Council’s website and updated at the start of each financial year in April.

-The relationship between the highest paid employee and the median salary will be calculated on an annual basis and published on the Council’s website alongside the information provided regarding senior manager salaries over £50,000 per annum.
+The relationship between the highest paid employee and the median salary will be calculated on an annual basis and published on the Council’s website alongside the information provided regarding senior manager salaries.
 The information is updated at the start of each financial year in April.

 As part of its overall and ongoing monitoring of alignment with external pay markets, both within and outside the sector, the Council will use available benchmark information as appropriate.
 In addition, upon the annual review of this statement, the Council will also monitor any changes in the relevant ‘pay multiples’ and benchmark against other comparable local authorities.